Diesel Injury Law

 Renal cell carcinoma is the most common type of kidney cancer, making up about 90 percent of all kidney cancer cases.
-There are several different subtypes of renal cell carcinoma, which are important to diagnose in order to decide which path of treatment is best for individual cancer.
+There are several different subtypes of renal cell carcinoma.
+These are important to diagnose to decide the best treatment path for individual cancer.
 These subtypes include clear cell renal cell carcinoma, papillary renal cell carcinoma, and chromophobe renal cell carcinoma.
 The rarer forms of kidney cancer can often be more difficult to attribute to workplace exposures.

 There are several risk factors that can increase one’s chances of getting kidney cancer, including workplace exposures to toxins.
 Other risk factors for kidney cancer include significant smoking history, high blood pressure and obesity.